-On the other hand, I have experimented with other modes of engagement that might be addressed as (2) anthropology through or as inclusive design: That is, I have been exploring how particular inclusive design cultures might suggest us to engage through design in a different kind of anthropology: For instance, working in such activist design settings ‘activates’ us as researchers, impacting on our ethnographic fieldwork practices and devices, leading us social scientists to explore different forms of ‘joint-problem making’ in the field, and to collaboratively experiment with meeting formats, types of records and accounts.
-As a result, different fieldwork devices and formats might be created for an anthropological engagement (ethnographic or not) to matter in the articulation of interstitial worlds, where bodily differences might be put in common.
-Much in this same vein, I am also interested in exploring how anthropology could be engaged as a form of inclusive design when searching to intervene in or have an impact on more democratic design practices through a wide range of ‘joint-problem making’ activities: be it when we contribute to ongoing re-materialisations (both doings and undoings) and the articulation of what these processes bring, or when we craft pedagogical devices to sensitise all involved to come to terms with bodily diversity and multi-sensory environments.
+On the other hand, I have experimented with other modes of engagement that might be addressed as (2) anthropology through or, even, as inclusive design: That is, I have been exploring how particular inclusive design cultures might suggest to engage through design in a different kind of anthropology: For instance, working in such activist design settings might ‘activate’ us as researchers, impacting on our practices, and suggesting us to explore more collaborative and experimental forms of inquiry, exploring alternative meeting formats, types of records and accounts.
+As a result, different fieldwork devices and formats might be created for an anthropological engagement (ethnographic or otherwise) to matter in the articulation of interstitial worlds, where bodily differences might be put in common.
+Much in this same vein, I am also interested in exploring how anthropology could be engaged as a form of inclusive design, when searching to intervene in or have an impact on more democratic design practices through a wide range of ‘joint-problem making’ activities: be it when we contribute to ongoing re-materialisations (both doings and undoings) and the articulation of what these processes bring, or when we craft pedagogical devices to sensitise all involved to come to terms with bodily diversity and multi-sensory environments.